GeoMOER/FORCE/docs/units/_unit00/unit00-03_ubuntu_basics.md

 ## Ubuntu basics

-Ubuntu is an operating system, built on Desbian's architecture and infrastructure uses a linux server.
-It can be run alone on a computer or on a windows system using [Virtual Machine](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).
+Ubuntu is an operating system, built on Debian's architecture and infrastructure.
+It can be run alone on a computer or on a Windows system using [Virtual Machine](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).

 ## FORCE and Ubuntu